Climate Change in Danvers

 - Emergency response planning

-- Natural spaces like Danvers Harbor.
+- Natural spaces like Danvers Harbor

 The Resilient Danvers CASPR Plan will include actions so our community is more resilient and thrive in the face of our changing climate.